mbakturk/sql-exercise/README.md

 When two tables are joined each others, innerJoin method returns new Table object.

-More comment could be added to code.
+PS: More comments could be added to code.